BUFFALO FREEDOM GARDENS

 We are “Freedom Gardeners” growing food for liberation and resilience!

-The Freedom Gardens initiative, founded by long--time Grassroots Gardener, Ms Gail Wells, is designed to inspire resilience and independence for Buffalo residents most impacted by coronavirus.
+The Freedom Gardens initiative, founded by long-time Grassroots Gardener, Ms. Gail Wells, is designed to inspire resilience and independence for Buffalo residents most impacted by COVID19 and food apartheid.

-In June and July 2020, 50 households in Buffalo were supported in starting backyard or front-yard, raised-bed or container gardens at their own homes at no-cost for residents to grow food for liberation and resilience.
-Residents living in the following zip codes were eligible to apply for free supplies and material: 14215, 14213, 14211, 14209, 14208, 14207, 14204, thanks to the generous support of the WNY COVID Relief Fund, Open Buffalo and Seeding Resilience.
+Thanks to the generous support of the WNY COVID Relief Fund, Open Buffalo, and Seeding Resilience, 50 households in Buffalo in Summer 2020 were supported in starting backyard or front-yard, raised-bed or container gardens at their own homes at no-cost for residents to grow food for liberation and resilience.

 Using the educational curriculum of Soul Fire Farms located in Troy NY, Freedom Gardens lifts up the gardening and farming expertise of Black growers, including gardening and nutrition expertise, information about growing food and herbs, and resources for self-care and COVID safety protocols.

-To support Freedom Gardens or inquire about plans for the 2021 season, email:
+To support Freedom Gardens or inquire about plans for the 2022 season, email: firstname.lastname@example.org

 Image of Rebekah Williams and Gail V. Wells at Jesse Clipper Park.
 Photo Credit: Peter H. O’Biso (May 25, 2020)